Sitecore-Hackathon/2023-OnlyBugs/README.md

 11. run the following command to see the site on http://localhost:3000
     > jss start:connected
-12. Install the following sitecore package
+12. Install the sitecore package located at ..\2023-OnlyBugs\docs